-- test entries list the test classes to execute. - haltonfailure will stop test execution if any tests fail, haltonerror if errors occur. - printsummary displays test statistics (number of tests run, number of failures/errors, time elapsed). - timeout will stop a test and issue an error if the specified time limit is exceeded.
+- test entries list the test classes to execute. - haltonfailure / haltonerror will stop execution if tests fail/errors occur. - printsummary displays number of tests run, number of failures/errors, time elapsed. - timeout will stop and issue error if the time limit is exceeded.